Mgrsc/StegoPix/README.md

 docker-compose up -d
 ```

+## 🔐 Authentication

+Set `API_TOKEN` in the environment to turn on backend authentication.
+The frontend asks the backend (via `/api/config`) whether auth is required; if so, it prompts the user for the token and attaches it to every request.
+Leave `API_TOKEN` empty to run in open mode.

 ## 🔗 Acknowledgements

 The core algorithm of this project originates from [guofei9987/blind\_watermark](https://github.com/guofei9987/blind_watermark).
 Thanks to the original author for their outstanding work.